Agoric/documentation/main/zoe/guide/contracts/covered-call.md

 what they would get if they successfully exercise that right.
 The call option has an expiry date, at which point the contract is cancelled.
-It is "covered", meaning that the assets it describes is in the seller's possession, and the actual asset will be transfered when the exchange takes place.
+It is "covered", meaning that the assets it describes is in the seller's possession, and the actual asset will be transferred when the exchange takes place.

 In this contract, the expiry date is represented by the deadline at which